 Consider bringing along a whistle, phone, and flashlight.
 Besides illuminating your path, a flashlight is also handy for spotting your dog's waste, which can become a less-than-desirable treasure hunt in the dark.

 For more dog gear that adds visibility, take a peek at our guide to must-have dog accessories for low-light conditions.

-Winter dog walking tips
+Winter dog walking hazards to watch for

 Antifreeze in puddles